15 Results: van jones

 Media Activist Van has an extensive background in media and communications.
 He has worked as a professional journalist, independent publisher, cartoonist, columnist and a national spokesperson.
 Van has also served as a leading board member for two progressive media organizations.
 Before entering law school, Van worked as an intern at the Jackson Sun (Tennessee), the Shreveport Times (Louisiana) and the Associated Press (Nashville bureau).
 He also helped to launch and spearhead a number of independent, campus-based publishing efforts.
 These enterprises included the Fourteenth Circle (University of Tennessee), the Periscope (Vanderbilt University), the New Alliance Project (state-wide in Tennessee), and the Third Eye (Nashville's African-American community).
 As a national spokesperson for the Ella Baker Center, Van is a regular guest on KPFA, the Bay Area's Pacifica network radio station.
 He has also appeared as a guest on CNN, BET (Black Entertainment Television), National Public Radio, Pacifica Radio's "Democracy Now" and many other radio and television programs.

-Dr. Schlitz is IONS Global Ambassador for Creative Projects and Global Affairs, and Senior Scientist.
+Dr. Schlitz is IONS Senior Fellow and President Emeritus.
 She is a researcher, author, speaker, and change consultant.

 15 Results: van jones